wrcorcoran/FillerAI/README.md

 2. There is no AI, yet!

 ## Features To Add
-1. Player must have a currently active flag
-2. Randomly selecting starting player
-3. Allow user to select a color
+1. Allow user to select a color
-4. Have bot randomly pick a color (for now)
+2. Have bot randomly pick a color (for now)
+3. Check for win condition
-5. Send JSON to Python script (board + player states)
+4. Send JSON to Python script (board + player states)
-6. Implement minimax algorithm
+5. Implement minimax algorithm
-7. Implement alpha-beta pruning
+6. Implement alpha-beta pruning
-8. Implement iterative deepening
+7. Implement iterative deepening
-9. Test!
+8. Test!

 ## Acknowledgements
 1. GamePigeon for the original game